David Penny Moore - The Suffolk Times

 August 25, 1940 – January 5, 2025

-To broaden his horizons as a teacher, David made summer trips to India, to China, and to a Japanese Studies program at Harvard University.
-Beyond teaching, learning, and these travels, he spent summers as a breakfast cook, landscaper, and agricultural spray helicopter technician.
+To broaden his horizons as a teacher, David made summer trips to India and China, and to a Japanese studies program at Harvard University.
+Beyond teaching, learning and these travels, he spent summers as a breakfast cook, landscaper and agricultural spray helicopter technician.
 After retiring from education, David managed his family’s real estate business, Silkworth, in Mattituck, and later drove documents around for Esseks, Hefner and Angel in Riverhead.

-David is survived by his beloved wife, Janet Moore, of Orient; his daughter, Jennifer Smith (Hastings-on-Hudson and Orient, NY); his son, David Moore Jr. (Marblehead, Mass.); his sister, Carolyn Latulip (West Chester, Penn.); his brother, John Moore Jr. (Southport, N.C.); and five grandchildren.
+David is survived by his beloved wife, Janet Moore, of Orient; his daughter, Jennifer Smith (Hastings-on-Hudson and Orient); his son, David Moore Jr. (Marblehead, Mass.); his sister, Carolyn Latulip (West Chester, Pa.); his brother, John Moore Jr. (Southport, N.C.); and five grandchildren.
 He was predeceased by his parents and other loved ones.

-In lieu of flowers, donations in David’s memory can be made to the Orient Volunteer Fire Department or the Floyd Memorial Library, organizations he cared for deeply.
+In lieu of flowers, donations in David’s memory can be made to the Orient Fire Department or Floyd Memorial Library in Greenport, organizations he cared for deeply.

 David’s family will honor his memory privately, at his request.
 For further information, please contact his children, David Moore Jr. or Jennifer Smith.